1838 San Andreas earthquake

 The 1838 San Andreas earthquake is believed to be a rupture along the northern part of the San Andreas Fault in June 1838.
 It affected approximately 100 km (62 miles) of the fault, from the San Francisco Peninsula to the Santa Cruz Mountains.
 It was a strong earthquake, with an estimated moment magnitude of 6.8 to 7.2, making it one of the largest known earthquakes in California.
 The region was lightly populated at the time, although structural damage was reported in San Francisco, Oakland, and Monterey.
 It is unknown whether there were fatalities.
 Based on geological sampling, the fault created approximately 1.5 meters (5.0 feet) of slip.

-For years, another large earthquake was said to have occurred two years earlier on June 10, 1836 along the Hayward fault; however, this is now believed to be referring to the 1838 San Andreas earthquake.
+For years, another large earthquake was said to have occurred two years earlier on June 10, 1836, along the Hayward fault; however, this is now believed to be referring to the 1838 San Andreas earthquake.
 There is no evidence that a large earthquake hit the region in 1836.

 Preface

 During the 1830s in California, the largest of the few settlements usually contained no more than several hundred individuals.
 This is true even for the area between the San Francisco Peninsula and south to the Santa Clara Valley.
-Indians kept no records and communications between the villages was poor.
+Native Americans kept no records and communications between the villages was poor.
 There were no local newspapers and no correspondents from news agencies in the distant United States.
 Beginning in 1833, the secularization of the Spanish missions brought an end to the once plentiful and dominant source of information in the study of previous earthquakes, and other Mexican sources during this period were also lacking.
 The California Gold Rush ushered in a host of changes, including the startup of newspapers in the Sierra Nevada and the San Francisco Bay Area.
 These records were tapped later on by seismologists in their study of earthquakes in the area.